 Thank you to our session host and volunteer medical student panelists:

-- Oliver Chalfant, MD candidate at the University of Illinois at Chicago
+- Oliver Chalfant, MD candidate at the University of Illinois College of Medicine

 - Natalia Kellam, MD candidate at Rutgers Robert Wood Johnson Medical School

 The study tips have been edited for length and are excerpted from the May 12 webinar “From Premed to Medical Student: Student Tips for Successfully Preparing for the MCAT Exam and Medical School.”

 Third-party test preparatory company names, products, and other trademarks are the property of the respective trademark holders.
 None of the trademark holders are endorsed by or affiliated with the AAMC.

 These students’ testimonials were selected because they represent interesting stories.
 The views expressed herein are those of the students and do not necessarily reflect the positions or policies of the AAMC.
 Any reference in these testimonials to a specific third-party product, process, or service does not constitute or imply an endorsement by the AAMC of the product, process, or service or its supplier.